Main Content

 Some products have ingredients that could raise your blood pressure or worsen your swelling.
 Tell your pharmacist what products you are using, and ask how to use them safely (especially cough-and-cold products, diet aids, or NSAIDs such as ibuprofen/naproxen).

-This product can affect the results of certain lab tests (such as parathyroid function tests).
-Make sure laboratory personnel and your doctors know you use this drug.
+This medication may interfere with certain lab tests (such as parathyroid function tests), possibly causing false test results.
+Make sure lab personnel and all your doctors know you use this drug.

 Overdose